 - Boil for one minute all water to be used for drinking, cooking, washing fruits and vegetables, brushing teeth, and making ice cubes, baby formula and concentrated juices.

 - Let dishes dry thoroughly before use.

 - Use for bathing, but make sure children do not drink water by sucking on washcloths or sponges.

 Follow these precautions until follow-up test results show the absence of bacterial contamination.
 Note: Licensed restaurants and other facilities have additional requirements.

 If you have coliform bacteria in your water, we recommend that you:

 - Visually inspect your well and water system and make any repairs.
 Look for leaks, unmortared joints, loose caps, ripped vent screens in the well cap, etc. Try to find any sources of bacterial contamination in the area surrounding the well.

 - Disinfect your well once repairs have been made.

 - Retest your water two to three days after the smell of chlorine is gone.

 If problems continue:

 - Consider getting the well professionally inspected by a well contractor.
 They can clean the well or run a camera down to find cracks or other issues.
 This is generally recommended every 10 years.

 - Consider permanent treatment for your water supply if you have disinfected several times and a well inspection does not find the cause of the contamination.
 Make sure any treatment device is certified by the National Sanitation Foundation (NSF).

 Permanent treatment options include:

 - A chlorinator, which injects exact amounts of chlorine into your plumbing system when the water is being pumped to the home.

-- Ultraviolet (UV) light treatment that meets NSF Standard 55
+- Ultraviolet (UV) light treatment with an NSF/ANSI Standard 55 Certification.

-- A filter that meets NSF Standard 53 and is 1 micron (absolute), which is approved to remove disease-causing bacteria
+- A filter with an NSF/ANSI Standard 53 Certification and is 1 micron (absolute), which is approved to remove disease-causing bacteria.

 Vermont Wastewater and Potable Water Revolving Loan Fund